mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 - Recovered To Susceptible Rate
 - Vaccinated To Susceptible Rate

-## Type Ratios
+## Type Proportions

 ### Discussion

 - The probability of a member being assigned to a distinct type.
-- The ratio should only represent the expected distribution of the values being compared, not universal or global distrubtions or ratios.
+- The proportion should only represent the expected distribution of the values being compared, not universal or global distrubtions or proportions.
 - Simply, how many of type A do you expect per type B?

 ### Method

-`Type Ratio = Expected Value Type A / Expected Value Type B`
+`Type Proportion = Expected Value Type A / Expected Value Type B`

 ### Example

-To calculate and asymptomatic To symptomatic ratio with expected values of 1 to 9:
+To calculate and asymptomatic To symptomatic proportion with expected values of 1 to 9:

 ```
 Step = 1
-Mean Duration = 6
+Mean Duproportionn = 6
 Conversion Rate = 0.1666667
 ```

-### Simulated Type Ratios
+### Simulated Type Proportions

-- Hospitalization To Non-Hospitalization Ratio
+- Hospitalization To Non-Hospitalization Proportion
-- Asymptomatic To Symptomatic Ratio
+- Asymptomatic To Symptomatic Proportion
-- Critical To Non-Critical Hospitalization Ratio
+- Critical To Non-Critical Hospitalization Proportion
-- Deceased To Critical Case Recovery Ratio
+- Deceased To Critical Case Recovery Proportion

 ## Transmission Rates
 - Symptomatic Transmission Rate